 The uptake of living infrastructure has been strong in Melbourne and has been bolstered by Government incentives such as the Urban Forest Fund and the Rooftop Project.
 Projects like the Breathing Wall at 485 La Trobe Street provide proof of the triple payoff by providing a more comfortable and healthy place to live and work, biophilic properties to enhance wellbeing and a strong return on investment for building owners and operators.

-Russ Hogan, Junglefy’s Victorian State Manager commented, “it was fantastic to be involved in this project and hearing the response from people who attended the opening was a highlight.
-It’s a well-known fact that people living in cities are losing their connection to nature and I am proud to be playing a role in bringing more plants into the city of Melbourne and giving people an opportunity to re-connect with nature and experience the power of plants”.
+Jock Gammon, Junglefy’s Managing Director and Co-founder commented, “we are excited to be involved in this project and hearing the responses from people who attended the opening was a highlight.
+It’s a well-known fact that people living in cities are losing their connection to nature and we are proud to be playing a role in bringing more plants into the city of Melbourne and giving people an opportunity to re-connect with nature and experience the power of plants”.